Percé - Pointe Saint-Pierre

 In the southern part of pointe Saint-Pierre lies another point of land.
 Covered in dense forest.
-Pointe Verte’s 30 hectares (74 acres) is one of the few remaining intact coastal forests in this region.
+Pointe Verte’s 30 hectares is one of the few remaining intact coastal forests in this region.

 Following the protection of the property by NCC in 2013, a trail was officially opened in the summer of 2018.
 Interspersed with wooden footbridges, the 1,9-kilomtre trail crisscrosses landscapes of breathtaking beauty.
 Dubbed “la pointe du paradis” (“paradise point”) by locals, this site offers an exceptional view of the coast and Percé Rock, the most emblematic images of the region.

 Thanks to the access infrastructure developed by NCC, it is now possible to take in nature without disturbing species or natural environments.
 The marked trail effectively limits the trampling of fragile environments and reduces the spread of harmful secondary trails.

 Pointe Verte provides habitat for many woodland birds, such as warbler and thrush.
 Moose, red fox, white-tailed deer and porcupine can also be found here.

 A natural partnership

 Pointe Verte, Gaspésie, QC (Photo by Mike Dembeck)

-The protection of pointe Saint-Pierre and the development of the Pointe Verte Trail were made possible thanks to the support of the Government of Canada’s Natural Areas Conservation Program, the Fondation Hydro-Québec pour l’environnement, U.S. Fish and Wildlife Service, through its North American Wetlands Conservation Act, the Ensemble pour la nature project of the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques du Québec, the Fondation de la faune du Québec, TD Forests program and Wildlife Habitat Canada.
+The protection of pointe Saint-Pierre and the development of the Pointe Verte Trail were made possible thanks to the support of the Government of Canada’s Natural Areas Conservation Program, the Fondation Hydro-Québec pour l’environnement, U.S. Fish and Wildlife Service, through its North American Wetlands Conservation Act, the Ensemble pour la nature project of the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques du Québec, the Fondation de la faune du Québec, TD Forests program, Wildlife Habitat Canada and Age of Union.